thomas-touhey/cahute/docs/headers/cahute/error.rst

     Error raised if an incoming message was too big for the corresponding internal buffers.

+.. c:macro:: CAHUTE_ERROR_TRUNC

+    Error raised when the source data was incomplete or truncated.

+.. c:macro:: CAHUTE_ERROR_INVALID

+    Error raised when the source data was invalid.

+.. c:macro:: CAHUTE_ERROR_INCOMPAT

+    Error raised if:

+    * A device was not suitable to be opened to be used by a link.
+    * An input buffer contained a character that had no equivalent in the destination encoding.

+.. c:macro:: CAHUTE_ERROR_TERMINATED

+    Error raised if:

+    * A connection to a device over a link has been terminated, and the requested operation is therefore not possible.
+    * An input buffer contained a sentinel, for text conversion.

 .. c:macro:: CAHUTE_ERROR_NOT_FOUND

     Error code raised if a device could not be found using the provided